GOTCHA! Driver, Dented SUV Seized In Hit-And-Run That Killed 83-Year-Old Woman In Glen Rock

-Authorities seized a suspect and the vehicle that they believe struck and killed an 83-year-old Hawthorne woman as she crossed a Glen Rock street two days earlier.
+Authorities seized a 24-year-old driver from Paterson and the vehicle that they believe struck and killed an 83-year-old Hawthorne woman as she crossed a Glen Rock street two days earlier.

 The Honda CRV not only has a dented hood -- tape also remained on an apparently new replacement windshield and bits of clothing were found in the grill.

-A Glen Rock police officer in an unmarked car stopped the driver around 6:45 a.m.
+A Glen Rock police officer in an unmarked car stopped David Romero around 6:45 a.m.
 Wednesday, Feb.
 1, on Lincoln Avenue near northbound Route 208.

 It was less than a block up and easily visible from where Angela Sanzari was struck almost to the minute 48 hours earlier.